akyagmur/SWE590-k8s/README.md

 - Lami Kaan Kosesoy
 - Ali Kenan Yagmur

+The aim of this project is to deploy Zulip Chat App on Kubernetes.
+The application is deployed on a Kubernetes cluster with 1 master and 2 worker nodes.
+Currently, the application is up and running at https://k8s.uzmankaza.com.

 # Installation, Configuration and Deployment

 ### 1. Install Docker and Kubernetes on Ubuntu Server

 Install docker and kubernetes on your master and worker nodes.
-You can use the following commands to install docker and kubernetes on your nodes.
+You can use the following commands:

 ```bash
 sudo apt-get update